The Cry of Desolation– Simply Put

 2. The passion narrative began with Jesus’ passionate prayer from deep grief in Gethsemane (Matt 26:38-39).
 Now, He is in that dreadful hour, experiencing the drinking of the cup He had earlier prayed would pass.2 Any suggestion that this is just a recitation misses at least these two important contexts.

-The words are indeed from Psalm 22, but is this a mere quotation, without the experience of the abandonment that the Psalm talks about?
-I think not!
-I believe this cry of abandonment had to be about the cup He was praying would pass over Him.
-Luke even records that the thought of the cup (the feeling of this exact moment) caused Him to sweat blood!
-Jesus clearly feels abandoned and, as a righteous man, uses the words of scripture to express His feelings.
-This is not a cry of pain alone, but an anguished prayer to God which reveals for a moment something of the mental and spiritual torment of the “cup” He had accepted in Gethsemane.
+I believe this cry of abandonment was about the cup He was praying would pass over Him in the garden.
+Remember that Luke goes as far as to record for us that the thought of the cup (the feeling of this exact moment) caused Him to sweat blood!
+What do you think would happen when he finally drinks it?
+A cry of desolation, of course!
+I believe Jesus clearly feels abandoned and, as a righteous man, uses the words of scripture to express His feelings (which is not a bad thing).
+Furthermore, this is not a cry of pain alone, but an anguished prayer to God which reveals for a moment something of the mental and spiritual torment of the “cup” He had accepted in Gethsemane.
 He was expressing a very human emotion, an emotion that He experienced by virtue of His human nature and living as a man.

-This does not mean He is alienated from His Father as God, but here lies the mystery that the Son is abandoned as man, in His humanity, that He took upon Himself to accomplish our salvation (Matt.
+This does not mean He is alienated from His Father as God, but here lies the mystery– that the Son is abandoned as man, in His humanity, that He took upon Himself to accomplish our salvation (Matt.
 1:21; 20:28; 26:28).
 That in His Humanity, He bears the divine retribution and punishment for our sin, as the Father’s cup of wrath is poured out on him in divine judgment.
 Not only does Jesus bear the load of humanity’s sin, but He becomes sin on our behalf (2 Cor.
 5:21).
 He became cursed by God for us, “for it is written: ‘Cursed is everyone who is hung on a tree’” (Gal.
 3:13).
 Hendriksen says this beautifully well: “as our Substitute, [Jesus] suffered most intense agony, indescribable woe, terrible isolation or forsakenness.
 Hell came to Calvary that day, and the Savior descended into it and bore its horrors in our stead.”3

 Friends, we are the reason for the cry of desolation.
 But the cry, after all theological arguments have been said and done, points to something more profound– the supreme sacrifice for our sin has been offered, though at the cost of His pain to the point of abandonment.
 And now the way to the presence of God is free and ready.8 Have you entered through Jesus Christ?